Premises Liability

 • Physical therapy

-Often, slip & fall accidents happen due to the negligence or carelessness of a property owner or the staff members of a company.
-Failure to properly maintain the property or failure to remove known hazards may mean the owner of the property needs to be held responsible for the accident and the injury that occurred.
-If you or a loved one has suffered from a slip & fall in Portland or Beaverton, you may be eligible to receive restitution for the financial burden you have incurred as a result of an accident.
+Often, premises liability accidents happen due to a property owner’s negligence or carelessness.
+Failure to properly maintain the property or failure to remove known hazards may mean the property owner needs to be held responsible for the accident and the injury that occurred.
+If you or a loved one has suffered injuries from a slip or fall in Oregon, you may be eligible to receive restitution for the financial burden you have incurred as a result of an accident.

-Paul C. Galm is a seasoned personal injury attorney with knowledge of the inner workings of slip & fall cases and the resources you need to prove your case in court.
+Paul C. Galm is a seasoned premises liability attorney in Oregon with knowledge of the inner workings of slip and fall cases and the resources you need to prove your case in court.
 He is committed to fighting for the justice and compensation you need to move on from the accident and begin the healing process.